 They are easy to freeze if you want to make a big batch of them and can be frozen with or without the garlic oil.
 It is just a matter of warming the garlic naan bread through when you need one.

-On the same note, if you are making a big batch of garlic naans, make sure that you clean off any bits of garlic that fallen off the naans before you start cooking the next one, otherwise you will get that burnt garlic taste again.
+On the same note, if you are making a big batch of garlic naans, clean the pan of any stuck on garlic between each naan.
+Bits of garlic can stick to the pan and you really don’t want that burnt garlic taste to ruin your naan bread.

 class=”calltoaction”>Did you try this recipe?

 If so please give it a star rating below!

 Oh … and don’t forget to share it via the share buttons!